 - Dr. Martin Ellingham of Doc Martin is a case of this in respect to his original incarnations as a character in the movie Saving Grace, in which he originated, as well as the original specials of which he was the protagonist (in both, he is called Dr. Martin Bamford).
 In the movie and specials, Doc Martin is a pretty normal, friendly guy who happens to be a Fish out of Water.
 In contrast, the series character is an abrasive Doctor Jerk.
 Perhaps explained in part by another case of Character Exaggeration in which the Quirky Town in which Martin lives is considerably quirkier in the tv series.

-- Stannis Baratheon from Game of Thrones.
-While not one of the worst examples the series makes him more brutal and villainous then in the books.
+- While Stannis Baratheon is not one of the worst examples, the series makes him more brutal and villainous then in the books.
 An example is him burning one of his wife's family for not giving up their worship of the Seven.
 In the books, he does this when they try to make peace with the Tyrells against his will.
 He is also more ready to burn his brother's bastard son as a sacrifice to the Lord of Light in the series.

 - Shakespeare used this to great effect in Troilus and Cressida, basing his version of The Trojan War around Chaucer's in-between-scenes story about the titular characters.
 Ulysses is a deceitful blowhard who talks too much and is obsessed with his own cleverness; Ajax (the one who didn't offend the gods) is a musclebound dolt; Achilles is even more of a jerk than his Homer-penned counterpart; and Cressida's uncle Pandarus is so flamboyant that modern performances often portray him as a drag queen.
 A lot of these exaggerations make the play far more entertaining, as it is essentially a cynical deconstruction of the tired ground of the Trojan War.